Initial Teacher Training

 School Direct Information

 From time to time we hold 'drop-ins' at one of our schools, so that potential teacher training applicants can find out about the School Direct programme we offer, hearing from current trainees and asking questions about the programme.
-The most recent drop-in was on 16 January 2018.
 Please check back here for details of future dates.